Lymphoedema is a condition where an accumulation of lymphatic fluid (lymph) in the body’s tissues causes chronic (ongoing) swelling (oedema).

 If you have had several episodes of cellulitis, you may need to take antibiotics to prevent further infections.

-In the long term, management of lymphoedema depends on understanding the condition and learning how to adapt your lifestyle.
+In the long term, management depends on understanding the condition and learning how to adapt your lifestyle.
 Your doctor can refer you to a specialised lymphoedema clinic for ongoing treatment and support.
 Information and help, both physical and emotional, should be available from qualified lymphoedema therapists, self-help groups and your doctor.